 Paper Organization: The remaining parts of the paper is organized as follows.
 In Section II, the system model is defined.
 Our design metrics, constraints, and the resulting optimization strategy is then summarized in Section III.
 In Section IV and V, numerically tractable solutions are provided for the defined optimization problem.
-The numerical simulations are then discussed in Section VI, and finally Section VII concludes the main results of this work.
-Please note that the current document is in the form of an extended abstract, and a more extensive simulation results will be provided in the final version of this paper.
+The numerical simulations are then discussed in Section VI, and finally Section VII summarizes the main results of this work.